PaVChid/web-dev/readme.md

 </html>
 ```
 Now Open your browser and go to this url : http://localhost:3000/books
-&nbsp;Your browser will show something like this
+<br/>Your browser will show something like this
 ```
 List of Books (2)
 XP Explained

 XP Explained 2
 ```
+Note: Use Ctrl+C to exit from server and npm start to start the server.<br>
+Execute all terminal commands after terminating the server.

 To check what changes you have made use git diff
 ```
 IN: git diff
 ```
+Note: Press q to exit from git messege

 Add your changes to the git
 ```
 git add .